wsvincent/django-rest-framework-react-tutorial/Readme.md

+This is the complete source code from the [Django Rest Framework & React Tutorial](https://wsvincent.com/django-rest-framework-react-tutorial/).

 # Local Setup

 Python 3 and [Pipenv](https://docs.pipenv.org/) need to already be installed.
 If you need more complete local dev instructions, [see here](https://djangoforbeginners.com/initial-setup/).